Akk525/clio/README.md

 registerArtist(...)

-getArtistToken(address artist) (or by ID, depending on implementation).
+getArtistToken(...) (by address or ID, depending on implementation)

 ArtistToken.sol